An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Results

-We considered alternative solutions after determining that the partial resampling method was insufficient to combat the model behavior change.
-One of the potential solutions is the \textit{performance-gain plot} which is proposed to monitor the trade-off between the effect of balancing methods and performance gain \cite{Stando_et_al_2023}.
-Here, we expand it for Rashomon metrics to monitor the multiplicity in the Rashomon set over performance gain.
-The performance-gain plot for Rashomon metrics is given in Fig~\ref{fig:performance_gain}.
+Moving the zones towards the positive way on the horizontal axis indicates an increase in performance gain, and moving towards the negative way on the vertical axis indicates a decrease in the multiplicity.
 The oversampling-based resampling methods \textit{Oversampling} and \textit{SMOTE} improve the performance higher than others in all cases.
-One of the interesting findings is that although the performance gain increases when the data is made more balanced with the \textit{Near miss} method, the ambiguity, and discrepancy also increase.
+One of the interesting findings is that although the performance gain increases when the data is more balanced with the \textit{Near miss} method, the obscurity and discrepancy also increase.
 However, it should be noted that the performance gain here is not noteworthy.
+Significantly, \textit{Undersampling} and \textit{Near miss} methods can not improve the prediction performance in some datasets.
+This is a known deficiency of the balancing methods \cite{Elor_et_al_2022}.
 Although the \textit{Oversampling} and \textit{SMOTE} methods seem to provide close performance gains, it can be said that the \textit{Oversampling} method leads Rashomon sets consisting of models with similar variable importance order.